hray001/DataStructures/README.md

 (First In Last Out)

 Stacks are interesting in that access involves only the topmost element.
-You either push to the top or pop off the top.
+Either you push to the top or pop off the top.
 One way to use a stack is to use it to reverse the order of something.
 When you push, say a set of strings, to the stack after popping all of the elements off of the stack, the sentence of strings would be in reverse.

 ```
 #include <stack>